amaothree/Pychatroom3/Design_Document.md

 -----

 The client will try to connect to the specified address.
-The thread stdin and stdout will always watch user's type-in and the boardcast from the server and put/get the data to/from the I/O stream.
+The thread stdin and stdout will always watch user's type-in and the boardcast from the server and put/get the data to/from the I/O stream then pass this data via the socket.

 Pros and Cons
 ----